dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 # <center>📰 News Section </center>
-## *Headline:* Moving On-Chain
+## *Headline:* Wavvy NFTs Moving On-Chain

 We've had a lot of exciting seeds start to sprout in the last few weeks.

+Starting with the Wavvys
+We are launching a NFT (A Unique Token) for the Wavvys, possibly the first use of NFTs in an awards show.
+All winners, past and future, will get a unique, non-tradable NFT detailing their win, and also limited tradable copies they can sell to fans.

-First and foremost, we have selected the Wax blockchain to run the next version of cXc Music, and are currently integrating it into Beta.
+In cxc.world news, we have selected the Wax blockchain to run the next version of cXc Music, and are currently integrating it into Beta.
 Once Beta launches, every song maker will earn crypto when their songs get upvotes, and listeners will also get crypto for sending an upvote, and for adding music on the map, and other activities like suggesting corrections to music others have added.
-You can also earn for correcting things like location and genre / Mood / Format information, and adding missing player links
+You can also earn for correcting things like location and genre / Mood / Format information, and adding missing player links.

-We are also working to launch a NFT (A Unique Token) for the Wavvys, possibly the first use of NFTs in an awards show.
-All winners, past and future, will get a unique, non-tradable NFT detailing their win, and also limited tradable copies they can sell to fans.

 Finally, We have powered up over 3,000 HP to upvote music on Hive.
 We will be upvoting all original music posts in our World of Music community.
 You can easily share your music you already posted on cXc Music to your Hive blog with just a click, then you can crosspost the music onto the World of Music community on Peakd.com or hive.blog.